-What are these differing types of land for development, and how does it impact site viability?
+Greenfield or Brownfield?
+What are these different types of land for development, and how does it impact site viability?

 Brownfield Sites (aka Previously Developed Land)

 Previously developed land or ‘brownfield sites’ comprise any land currently or previously occupied by a permanent structure, including surrounding land and any associated fixed surface infrastructure; Government policy encourages re-use of this land type.

 This category of land typically has a high existing use value (EUV).
 National planning guidance accepts that land will not come forward for development unless the land owner receives the EUV plus a premium.
 Find out more about use values.

 Previously Developed Land services will accurately identify the best possible EUV and premium which, together with viability reporting, will establish the true uplift in value generated by the grant of planning consent and thereby establish funds available to pay for contributions to Affordable Housing and other Infrastructure Contributions.